emrecanacikgoz/awesome-conversational-agents/README.md

 }
 ```

-## Contributions 🤝
+## 🤝 Contributions
 This is an actively maintained Conversational Agent resource repository by the authors.
-Contributions are always welcome—feel free to submit a pull request!
+Contributions are always welcome, feel free to submit a PR!

 ## Contact